What is a packet?

 In networking, a packet is a small segment of a larger message.
 Data sent over computer networks*, such as the Internet, is divided into packets.
 These packets are then recombined by the computer or device that receives them.

-Suppose Alice is writing a letter to Bob, but Bob's mail slot is only wide enough to accept envelopes the size of a small sticky note.
-Instead of writing her letter on normal paper and then trying to stuff it through the mail slot, Alice divides her letter into much shorter sections, each a few words long, and writes these sections out on sticky notes.
-She delivers the group of notes to Bob, who puts them in order to read the whole message.
+Suppose Alice is writing a letter to Bob, but Bob's mail slot is only wide enough to accept envelopes the size of a small index card.
+Instead of writing her letter on normal paper and then trying to stuff it through the mail slot, Alice divides her letter into much shorter sections, each a few words long, and writes these sections out on index cards.
+She delivers the group of cards to Bob, who puts them in order to read the whole message.

 This is similar to how packets work on the Internet.
 Suppose a user needs to load an image.
 The image file does not go from a web server to the user's computer in one piece.
 Instead, it is broken down into packets of data, sent over the wires, cables, and radio waves of the Internet, and then reassembled by the user's computer into the original photo.